Ahhhh2016/pomodoro-kanban/README.md

 - **Independent Display Logic**: Due dates in the focused time line are now independent of the "move-dates" setting, ensuring they always display when present

 ### Debug Information for Due Date Issues
-- **Comprehensive Debug Logging**: Added detailed console logging throughout the due date processing pipeline to help diagnose display issues
-- **DueDate Component Debug**: Logs due date data, formatting settings, and rendering decisions
-- **Item Component Debug**: Logs focused time line rendering logic and due date display conditions
-- **Parser Debug**: Logs markdown parsing process for due date extensions and AST generation
-- **Hydration Debug**: Logs due date string parsing and moment.js conversion process
-- **List Processing Debug**: Logs due date extraction from AST nodes to item metadata
-- **Debug Usage**: Open browser developer console to view detailed debug information when due dates are not displaying correctly
-- **Debug Guide**: See `DEBUG_DUEDATE.md` for detailed instructions on how to use the debug information to troubleshoot due date display issues
+- **Debug Guide Available**: See `DEBUG_DUEDATE.md` for detailed instructions on how to troubleshoot due date display issues
+- **Debug Information Removed**: All console logging has been cleaned up for production use
+- **Debugging Support**: Debug information can be re-added if needed for future troubleshooting

 ### Due Date Data Flow Fix
 - **Fixed Data Mapping Issue**: Resolved issue where duedate data was not being properly mapped from AST nodes to item metadata